Japan stocks plunge, other Asia markets fall after US losses

 Wall Street indexes fell more than 2 percent on Monday after Trump said on Twitter the Federal Reserve was the U.S. economy's "only problem."
 Efforts by Treasury Secretary Steven Mnuchin to calm investor fears only seemed to make matters worse.

 U.S. stocks are track for their worst December since 1931 during the Great Depression.
+Shanghai is down almost 25 percent this year, while Tokyo, Hong Kong and other markets are on track to end 2018 down more than 10 percent.

-The market has been roiled by concerns about a slowing global economy, the trade dispute with China and another interest rate increase by the Fed.
+Markets have been roiled by concerns about a slowing global economy, the trade dispute with China and another interest rate increase by the Fed.

 Advertisement

 Trump's Monday morning tweet heightened fears about the economy being destabilized by a president who wants control over the Fed.
-Its board members are nominated by the president, but they make decisions independently of the White House.
+Its board members are nominated by the president but make decisions independently of the White House.
 The board's chairman, Jerome Powell, was nominated by Trump last year.

 "The only problem our economy has is the Fed," the president said on Twitter.
 "They don't have a feel for the Market, they don't understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders.
 The Fed is like a powerful golfer who can't score because he has no touch — he can't putt!"